thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 # DeepLesion
 These experiments utilize the [DeepLesion](https://nihcc.app.box.com/v/DeepLesion) dataset released by the [National Institute of Health](https://www.nih.gov/news-events/news-releases/nih-clinical-center-releases-dataset-32000-ct-images) in 2018.
-The modeling task entails detecting and localizing the bounding boxes of visible lesions.
+The modeling task entails detecting and localizing the bounding boxes of abdominal lesions.

 ## Results
 DeepLesion proved to be a particularly difficult endeavor.
 After several days of training, the model showed some evidence of convergence on validation examples (prediction is yellow, ground truth is green):